-SQL is the language most IT experts use to interact with relational databases.
+Out of all our examples of database applications, SQL is the language most IT experts use to interact with relational databases.
 These interactions are called transactions.
 To be efficient and accurate, transactions must be ACID (atomic, consistency, isolation, durability).
 Atomic means the transaction is all or nothing.
 Consistency refers to the fact that the database must remain in a consistent state before and after the transaction.
 Isolation means all transactions must be independent of one another.
-Durability refers to the fact that a transaction cannot be undone after the user has been notified of a successful transaction.
+Durability refers to the fact that you can’t undo a transaction after the user has been notified of a successful transaction.

 The best example I can find to explain SQL and its ACID properties is a banking system.
 Let’s say I want to transfer funds from my own account to my husband’s.
-There will be a series of calls or queries made to send the money from one account to the other.
-All calls must be answered and completed in order for the transaction to be completed.
-If a call fails, the transaction will not be completed and we’ll both keep our money (atomic).
-The information in each of our account won’t be affected by the transaction (consistency).
-Each call made to the database will only be related to our transaction (isolation).
+There will be a series of calls or queries to send the money from one account to the other.
+He must answer and complete all calls in order to complete the transaction.
+If a call fails, he won’t complete the transaction and we’ll both keep our money (atomic).
+This transaction (consistency) won’t affect the information in each of our accounts.
+Each call to the database will only be related to our transaction (isolation).
 Finally, once the transaction is successful, we won’t be able to cancel it (durability).

 Pros of SQL

 - Well-known language has been around for over 40 years.

 - Great storage solution (servers, not your hard drive!)

 - The best solution for structured data and transactional needs

 - Can be accessed by many users at the same time

 - Need for deep expertise of programming skills: steep learning curve